nemofq/pushbullet-go/README.md

 ## Installation

-Install directly from the [Chrome Web Store](https://chromewebstore.google.com/) or:
+Install directly from the [Chrome Web Store (pending review)](https://chromewebstore.google.com/) or:

 1. Download the extension (crx file) from the `release/` folder
 2. Open Chrome and navigate to `chrome://extensions/`